JapanKobeMission/JKMBot/README.md

     '[key]': '[definition]',
     '[english]': '[japanese]'

 depending on which dictionary you are adding to!
 There are two dictionaries, one for English -> Japanese, and one for Japanese -> English!
+You can edit the code either in a code editor, or within GitHub itself!
+(It might be easier to do it within GitHub if you don't know anything about VSCode or coding in general)

 ## Author
 This bot was created by Elder Luke Haws!
 If you have any questions, please hit him up on: